 - Meat lovers such as sausage, bacon, ham

-To store in the fridge you can place in an air tight container or wrap in aluminum foil, it will last for up to 4 days in the fridge.
+To Store: in the fridge you can place in an air tight container or wrap in aluminum foil, it will last for up to 4 days in the fridge.

-If you want to freeze it, you can wrap with some plastic wrap, place in a ziploc bag, and set in the freezer for up to two months.
+To Freeze: You can wrap with some plastic wrap, place in a ziploc bag, and set in the freezer for up to two months.

 PRO TIP: